 Access: There are over 120 steps in the building, the majority of which have a shallow tread.
 A small lift from street level can take visitors down to the cellar area, but there is no lift access to the gallery or rooftop.

-Facilities: There are onsite toilets, a café, baby changing facilities and a shop.
+Facilities: The hall has toilets, a café, baby changing facilities and a shop.
 The cafe is open Tuesday - Friday 10am - 2pm and Saturday 10am - 4pm.

 Dogs: Assistance dogs only.